dbohdan/structured-text-tools/README.md

 | [GNU Recutils](http://www.gnu.org/software/recutils/) | "[A] set of tools and libraries to access human-editable, plain text databases called recfiles." | Text-based, roughly "key: value" |
 | [SDB](https://github.com/radare/sdb) | "[A] simple string key/value database based on djb's cdb disk storage and supports JSON and arrays introspection." | Binary |
 | [sqlite3(1)](https://www.sqlite.org/cli.html) | "[A] simple command-line utility [...] that allows the user to manually enter and execute SQL statements against an SQLite database." | Binary |

+## License

+The contents of this repository is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).